Contacting Environmental Health: A Guide for Tenants

 What Are Housing Hazards?

-• Fire Risks: Faulty electrical systems or lack of fire alarms.
+• Fire Risks: Either malfunctioning electrical systems or inadequate fire alarms.

 • Damp and Mould: Causes respiratory problems and structural damage.

-• Asbestos or Hazardous Gases: Such as carbon monoxide from malfunctioning boilers.
+• Asbestos or Hazardous Gases: Like carbon monoxide from broken boilers.

 • Accident Risks: Tripping hazards, electrical dangers, or structural collapse.